Welcome to CESTA

 Featured Project

-The Senegalese Slave Liberations Project, led by Professors Richard Roberts, Joel Cabrita, and Fatoumata Seck at Stanford, Babacar Fall and Ibrahima Seck in Senegal, and Rebecca Wall at Hamilton College, together with Joshua Goodwin at Stanford and Erica Ivins at Columbia University, is investigating slavery and freedom in 19th-century West Africa.
+The Senegal Liberation Project, led by Professors Richard Roberts and Rachel Jean-Baptiste at Stanford, Babacar Fall and Ibrahima Seck in Senegal, and Rebecca Wall at Loyola Marymount University, together with Joshua Goodwin at Stanford and Erica Ivins at Columbia University, is investigating slavery and freedom in 19th-century West Africa.

 How is humanities research transformed in a digital age?
 How can we harness the power of digitization in order to recover, preserve, and curate cultures and cultural artifacts?
 Like no other place on campus, we work across the boundary typically separating the humanities and technology, asking essential questions about the future of humanistic thought.